A walk through Central Park October 2011 |

 This is probably my all time favorite sight of NYC.
 I love to walk the park (especially in the fall) and just feel the rhythm of the city.
 Having that hand-holding experience with the one you love in a beautiful venue in the middle of this amazing city is hard to describe.
 The park entertainers and just the people in general are fun to watch there too.
 It is much larger than you think, so wear your walking shoes and roam from Strawberry Fields on the west side to the Alice in Wonderland statue on the east.
 With so many festivals that are offered in Central Park, make sure to check out their website at centralparknyc.org to guarantee you won't miss what's going on.

+Going to see Anything Goes on Broadway with Michelle.
 (This show would not rank very high on my list of recommendations.)
+October 2011 |

 I love Broadway and have loved almost every show I've ever seen.
 I can't recommend this experience enough.
 I have seen too many to remember, but I do recommend that if you are going to go, get your tickets well in advance.
 There are ways to get some last minute deals, but why take that chance if you aren't a local?
 Most tickets can be purchased on ticketmaster.com.
 Once you decide on the dates of your trip, then browse through broadway.com to read the reviews and see what appeals to you.
 Not every show is a musical, and not every show is appropriate for all ages.
 Read the reviews and know what you are going to see before you spend the money on tickets.
 I can honestly say that most of the shows I've seen (especially those with recognizable actors) have been phenomenal, however, there have been two or three bad apples.
 When I had the fabulous chance to see Daniel Radcliffe in How to Succeed in Business Without Really Trying, I was amazed at his abilities as an actor.
 He was much more impressive than I had ever imagined Harry Potter could be!